Gillespie algorithm for quantum jump trajectories: The Gillespie algorithm

 The sampling is thus split in two: first, we sample a time $T$ using Eq.~\eqref{WTD_J}, evolving the system from $\rho\to \tilde{\rho}$.
 Next, we choose which channel the system will jump to by sampling over Eq.~\eqref{P_k_t_rho}.
 This last part is comparatively straightforward, as there are only $r$ options.
 The most challenging technical issue is how to sample from Eq.~\eqref{WTD_J}.

 To overcome this challenge, we write

 We can pre-compute $Q(t)$ for a set of times ${\tt ts}$.
 This set should be sufficiently fine-grained to resolve the fine structure in $W(t|\rho)$, and should go up to a sufficiently large time to ensure that all possible jump times are taken into account.
+However, as will become clear from the examples below, the timestep does not have to be infinitesimally small.
+Even comparably large timesteps will yield a valid probability distribution and hence a non-diverging evolution; in effect, it represents a coarse-graining of the waiting times.
 For each state $\rho$, we then compute a list $W(t|\rho) = \tr\{Q(t) \rho\big\}$ for $t\in {\tt ts}$, and sample one element $T\in {\tt ts}$ from it.
 A pseudocode implementation of our algorithm is provided at the end, labelled Algorithm~\ref{alg:Gillespie_core}.

 {\bf Pure states:} Initial pure states remain pure throughout the evolution along any trajectory, provided that all the existing jump channels are monitored.
 This results in a significant advantage in memory requirements, and in speed.
 All relevant formulas above continue to hold provided we replace $\rho$ with $|\psi\rangle\langle \psi|$: